 Maywood is a city of small charms that was incorporated in 1912 but only named Maywood in 1919.
 Before that, it was owned by the Laguna Land & Water Company.
+In 1971, Tapatío hot sauce was invented there.
 In 2006, it became the sight of heated confrontation between locals and the white supremacist organization the Minutemen when the city announced that it wouldn’t persecute so-called “illegal immigrants” (aka the “undocumented indigenous”).
 With a large undocumented population, citizens have proven less likely to file formal complaints against the notorious police department.
 However, a fifteen month investigation by the Attorney General found the police department guilty of "gross misconduct and widespread abuse including unlawful use of force against civilians."
 On a more peaceful front, it’s the only city in Selaco to provide free WiFi along several commercial corridors, making it ideal for wardrivers.

 Montebello is partially located in the southwestern corner of the San Gabriel Valley and partially in Selaco, just to the east of East LA.
 It was formerly known as Newmark, named after a prominent grocer/historian, Harris Newmark.
 When oil was discovered in 1917, it quickly changed from an agricultural area to a more developed one.
 Its name was changed to Montebello at the suggestion of William Mulholland when it was incorporated in 1920.
 After World War II, a significant number of Japanese Hawaiians and Peruvians moved to the area, although it is mainly Mexican-American with a large Armenian population as well.